 $165.00 1 day

 Many anchor building classes are only a few hours long and raise more questions than they answer.
-This class is a full 8 hours, and includes plenty of hands-on time to practice the techniques shown.
+This class is 8 hours, and includes plenty of hands-on time to practice the techniques shown.
+Then take our Anchors 2 class to learn extension anchors and advanced rappel methods.

 Learn how to build top rope anchors using “trad” gear such as cams, nuts, hexes and tri-cams.
 We will also teach you how to build “sport” anchors using two or three bolts, as well as natural anchors built from trees or boulders.